National Museum of Korea

 Read more

-• Floor space: Covers 295,551 square meters, ranking it as the sixth-largest museum in the world by total area.
+• Floor Area: 295,551 square meters, making it one of the largest museum buildings in the world.

 Background